Building More Than a House, Building Hope

 Meet Naomi, our newest homeowner in Kenyon, MN, through Goodhue County Habitat for Humanity’s partner family program.

-Naomi’s home was one of two pilot student-build homes throughout the last school year, and she closed on her new home in June.
+Naomi’s home was one of two pilot student-build homes throughout the last school year, and she closed on her new home in June 2025.
 The home was built with the help of Kenyon-Wanamingo high school students along with the Rochester Build-Crew, local volunteers, Naomi and her family/friend’s, and our construction staff.
+THANK YOU ALL!

-Naomi recently sat down with Angie, our Homeowner Services Manager, to chat about her journey to homeownership over the past 16 months.
+Naomi recently sat down with Angie Foss, our Homeowner Services Manager, to chat about her journey to homeownership over the past 16 months.
 Here’s a little of what she shared.

 Angie: What does this home mean to you?